mongodb/specifications/source/unified-test-format/unified-test-format.rst

 - ``tests``: Required array of one or more `test`_ objects.
 List of test cases to be executed independently of each other.

+.. _yamlAnchors

+- ``_yamlAnchors``: Optional object containing arbitrary data.
+This is only used to define anchors within the YAML files and MUST NOT be used by test runners.

 runOnRequirement
 ~~~~~~~~~~~~~~~~